zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

         attribute @deny(_ operation: String, _ condition: Boolean)
     ```

-    Defines an access policy that allows the annotated field to be read or updated.
+    Defines an access policy that denies the annotated field to be read or updated.
 Read more about access policies [here](#access-policy).

     _Params_: